cau-se/oceandsl-tools/doc/tools/dar.rst

 call stack.
 Thus, when the call stack is empty again, the **dar** tool removes the trace metadata from memory, as the trace is considered complete.
 However, in some contexts this is not the case and the trace continues afterwards.
-Therefore, you can use the option -k.
+Therefore, you can use the option `-k`.
 This will keep the trace metadata.
 Regardless the trace seems to be complete.
 In case you have many small traces this migh lead to a memory leak, as all trace metadata is kept until termination of the tool.